What is Driving while Intoxicated?

 Being charged with Driving While Intoxicated may have serious consequences.
 These include loss of the right or privilege to operate a motor vehicle, potential employment consequences and adverse effects to commercial driver’s licenses, professional licenses and professional privileges, such as those who work in healthcare and the airline industry or who may operate commercial vehicles or equipment.
 This type of charge also has the potential to impact the cost of your automobile insurance and potential to receive continued coverage from your insurance carrier.

 Penalties associated with Driving While Intoxicated depend on a number of factors.
 These include the measure of a motorist’s blood alcohol concentration (BAC); the presence or absence of a motor vehicle accident; if an accident, the extent of property damage and physical injuries; and whether or not the motorist is a subsequent offender.
 Subsequent offenders are subjected to enhanced penalties, which increase based on the number of prior Driving Under the Influence or similar offenses.
 Prosecutors often look to in-state and out-of-state criminal records when making subsequent offender charging decisions.

 There are many procedural and substantive aspects of Driving While Intoxicated offenses that only an experienced lawyer can analyze and challenge on your behalf.
 If you have been charged with Operating under the Influence, it is important to seek legal representation immediately in order to protect your rights and minimize the impact that a charge of his nature may have on your life.

-If you have been charged with driving while intoxicated and need expert legal representation, contact the RI/MA defense attorneys at the Law Office of John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.
+If you have been charged with Driving While Intoxicated (DWI) and need expert legal representation, contact the Rhode Island Motor Vehicle Defense Lawyers at the Law Office of John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.